r4m1007/r4m1007.github.io/_posts/2024-10-01-Responder.md

 ![ntlmssp](https://github.com/user-attachments/assets/d6e82059-f4e7-4b29-a9b7-2124e33078b0)

-*   The NTLM authentication process begins with the client (victim) sending an NTLMSSP_NEGOTIATE message to the server (attacker) to indicate that it wants to use NTLM for authentication.
+*   The NTLM authentication process begins with the victim sending an NTLMSSP_NEGOTIATE message to the attacker to indicate that it wants to use NTLM for authentication.
 The attacker responds with an NTLMSSP_CHALLENGE message, which includes a unique challenge value.
 The client uses this challenge and its own credentials to compute a response and sends back an NTLMSSP_AUTH message containing the NTLMv2 hash.

 ![webdav-ntlmssp](https://github.com/user-attachments/assets/2d0db28f-4176-4fbe-b589-2561932657ba)